 Mental Health Information

 and Other Situations in Which Iowa Law Provides Greater Protection for Data.
-(See the Iowa Laws Providing Greater Protection Policy for further information.)
+(See the Iowa Laws Requiring Greater Protections Policy for further information.)
 One example of an Iowa law that provides greater protection for information than does HIPAA, is Iowa’s Mental Health Privacy Law at Iowa Code §228.
 Therefore, before disclosing Mental Health Information, the Covered Entity must confirm with the Privacy Officer that such disclosure is permitted under Iowa’s Mental Health Privacy Law at Iowa Code §228.
 Mental Health Information is defined as oral, written, or recorded information which indicates the identity of an Individual receiving professional services and which relates to the diagnosis, course, or treatment of the Individual’s mental or emotional condition.
 Covered Entity shall not disclose Mental Health Information except as set out in this policy and in compliance with Iowa law regarding the disclosure of Mental Health Information.

 Iowa Laws Requiring Greater Protections Policy